 Only joint accounts can accept a cheque written in both names.

-Re-orders cannot be placed on cheque or deposit book via NAB Internet Banking, or any other channel, between the hours of 9pm and 4am AEST/AEDT inclusively.
+Re-Orders can’t be placed on cheque or deposit book via NAB Internet banking, or any other channel, between the hours of 9pm and 4am AEST/AEDT inclusively

 Unauthorised alteration of your cheques

 When you write a cheque, you should take care to reduce the opportunity for forgery and fraud.